Countertop Buffet Warmer Buyers' Guide

 Design

+"Keeping food at a safe temperature while still being appetizing and visually enticing is the challenge," Cervantes said.
 Countertop buffet warmers come in several designs to allow foodservice operators to find the perfect food warmer to meet their needs.
 Some units are made in a box-like style that have food pans recessed into the top.
 These are very stable and provide a more even heat, but users are restricted to using the pan sizes the units are built for.

 Another available style, often called warming trays, features a heated flat surface.
 Warming trays allow for a little more size flexibility, as they are able to accommodate multiple plates, bowls, or pans, or one pan as large as the warming tray's surface.